AmberHou1230/Data-Science-Applications-in-Marketing/README.md

 3. Classification

 ##In this repo, I included all of the Data Science in Marketing projects and case studies I've done thus far:
+1. Build a Collaborative Filtering Recommender System in Python
-1. Customer Churn Rate Prediction
+2. Customer Churn Rate Prediction
-2. Marketing Budget and Channel Optimization
+3. Marketing Budget and Channel Optimization
-3. Sentiment Analysis
+4. Sentiment Analysis